richardpct/hugo-richardpct.github.io/source/richardpct.github.io/content/post/aws-tuto-01.md

 }
 ```

-The following rule allows the world to make HTTP requests to our server:
+The following rule allows anyone to make HTTP requests to our server:

 ```
 resource "aws_security_group_rule" "inbound_http" {